-If you use a motorbike to commute, for business use and/or courier and delivery work, find out how to get the right insurance cover for your needs.
+If you use a motorbike to commute, for business use or courier and delivery work, find out how to get the right insurance cover for your needs.

-If you give your insurer the wrong information, it could void your policy if you need to make a claim.
+Always be honest - if you give the wrong information, your insurer could refuse to pay out if you need to make a claim.

-This covers riders who may use their bike for social, domestic and pleasure purposes, plus for travel to one regular place of work.
+Commuting covers riders who may use their bike for social, domestic and pleasure purposes, plus for travel to one fixed place of work.

 If you use your bike to travel to more than one location for work, you need to insure it for business use.